 I knew that I wanted to tell stories when I was a teenager.
 I had always enjoyed writing short, fictional stories in grade school, middle and high school, but later in high school I discovered journalism.

-Below are some of the stories I have produced:
+Below are stories I have produced for NPR:

 Foster Care System in West Virginia Struggles To Help Children During The Pandemic

 Halt To Mining Permit Draws Fire In Coal Country

 Tension, Emotion Run High At Mine-Safety Meeting